kevinsqi/react-calendar-heatmap/README.md

 npm install react-calendar-heatmap
 ```

-Include the default styles into your CSS by copying [src/styles.css](src/styles.css) into your repo.
+Include the default styles into your CSS by copying [src/styles.css](src/styles.css) into your repo, and customize away!

+## Usage

 Import the component: